shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_11.md

     ![The Azure Firewall page with the rules selected under the settings menu.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image173.png "Azure Firewall overview page")

-5. Select **+ Add NAT Rule collection** and enter the following information to create an inbound NAT Rule (collection is a list of rules that share the same priority and action):
+5. Select **+ Add NAT Rule collection** and enter the following information to create an inbound NAT Rule (collection is a list of rules that share the same priority and action) then select **Add:**

     -  Name: **NATRuleCollection1**